+Do you celebrate baby’s first month?
 Do you celebrate half-birthdays?
-Well, we did when Dindin was still a baby and we marked each month, especially the sixth, because she is already halfway to her first birthday.
+Well, we do.
+When our eldest daughter Dindin was still a baby, we marked each month with a photo shoot.
+Aside from baby’s first month, we especially marked the sixth month, because she is already halfway to her first birthday.
+That also meant that we had been parent for the last 6 months already. haha

 “Thank you, Lord, for the wonderful blessing of children and of family.
 We are ever grateful.
 Things can be difficult from time to time but indeed, we live by Your grace, Your comfort, Your sustenance, and Your provision.
 We praise you God and thank You for the milestones in our children’s lives.
 It has always been our prayer that they will grow up to become lovelier each day in all aspects–inside and out.
 In Jesus’ Name, Amen.”